-- 1. Promotion - movement from one class to another that has a higher maximum salary and a higher level of responsibility/authority. - 2.
-Promotion within Leadership Classification movement from one position to another position within the same leadership classification and salary band that has a higher level of responsibility/authority. - 3.
-Lateral Transfer/Reassignment within Leadership Classification movement from one position to another position within the same leadership classification and salary band that has the essentially same level of responsibility and authority. - 4.
-Temporary Promotion - Promotion of a manager from his/her current classification to a salary range with a higher maximum salary and higher level responsibilities/authority for a period of time not to exceed 24 months. - 5.
-Demotion - Movement to a class with a lower maximum salary and a reduced level of responsibility/authority. - 6.
-Y-Rate - A pay rate that exceeds the maximum salary for a class. - Second Quartile +5% A designated control point on a salary range which may limit new hire salary offers; salary offers may exceed the 2nd Quartile+5% with CEO approval. - 8.
-Base-Building Pay Increase - Salary increases that move an employee's rate of pay upward on a salary range. - Non Base-Building Pay Compensation awarded that does not move an employee's rate of pay upward on the salary range (i.e., stipend, lump sum bonus/succession incentive) - 10.
-Special Project/Assignment Salary - A differential of 5% to 15% that may be approved by the CEO for a manager being assigned certain special projects or assignments not to exceed 24 months duration.
+- 1. Promotion movement from one classification to another that has a higher maximum salary and a higher level of responsibility/authority. - 2.
+Promotion/assignment within Leadership Classification movement from one position to another assignment or position within the same leadership classification and salary band that has a higher level of responsibility/authority and higher salary. - LateralTransfer/Reassignment within Leadership Classification movement from one position to another position within the same leadership classification and salary band that has essentially the same level of responsibility and authority and same pay. - 4.
+Temporary Promotion classification Movement of a manager within the same classification or to a new classification with a higher level of responsibility and a higher maximum salary for a period not to exceed 24 months. - 5.
+Demotion Movement to a classification with a reduced level of responsibility/authority and with a lower maximum salary. - 6.
+Y-Rate A pay rate that exceeds the maximum salary for a classification as defined in Civil Service Rules.. - 7.
+Designated Control Point- A designated numerical value on a salary range which establishes a limit on new hire and promotional salary. - 8.
+Base-Building Pay Increase - Salary increases that move an employee's rate of pay upward on a salary range.